RUG-at-HDSI/code-of-conduct/README.md

 # Code of Conduct

-Harvard RUG (RUG) is dedicated to providing a harassment-free experience for everyone.
+Harvard R Users Group (RUG) is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.

 This code of conduct applies to all Harvard RUG spaces, including meetups, Twitter, Slack, mailing lists, both online and offline.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the organizers.